Kamula–Elevala languages: Classification

 Stephen Wurm (1975) added Awin and Pa to an expanded Central and South New Guinea branch of TNG, a position reversed by Ross (2005).
 The connection between Awin–Pa and Kamula was established by Suter & Usher.
+Timothy Usher's New Guinea World places the family within the Awyu–Ok branch of Trans–New Guinea.

 Reconstruction

 Phonology

 Usher (2020) reconstructs the consonant and vowel inventories as follows: